chris-burgin/Gatehouse/README.md

 ![Multiple User](http://i.imgur.com/rjRuYSy.png)

-This also provides a great set of tools for future expansion of pigarage.
+This also provides a great set of tools for future expansion of Gatehouse.
 Which include a log to show admin users when the door has been opened and closed.
 So you know if billy is actually feeding your cat(s).